Indira Gandhi wasted money on waste management

 (Part of My Memoirs)

-Prima facie, there were two advantages: disposal of garbage and generation of electricity as by-product.
+The Ministry highlighted two advantages: (a) disposal of garbage and (b) generation of electricity as by-product.
 It was also mentioned in support of the proposal that such planets existed in several developed countries and were running successfully.
 It was submitted as an integrated project; generation of electricity was possible only when the incinerator was large enough.
 For objective techno-economic appraisal, I divided the project into two parts: (a) cost of disposal of garbage at a central place and (b) incremental cost of generation of electricity.

 Naturally, the finding demolished any justification for a large central incinerator.
 I examined the options.
 One option was to use garbage for landfilling which was being done in the past (and is being done even today).
 If garbage was to be incinerated, it would the much more economical to set up smaller plants in different parts of the city.
 Transportation of garbage from far-off places would require specially designed trucks; transportation in conventional open trucks would result in garbage falling on road throughout the journey.
 Such smaller plants could be easily manufactured in India.
 There was no need for importing a large plant.
 The Danish aid could be utilised for something useful.

 During the course of appraisal, I came to learn that the Danish proposal was part of an ambitious plan.
 If the project succeeded in India, the manufacturer would be able to get orders from many other countries.
 Supply of the plant under Danish aid to India was expected to open a big market.